FireFather/littleblitzer/docs/ReadMe.md

 </div>

-### LittleBlitzer is a Windows tournament manager and testing application for UCI based chess engines.
-It was created to enable
+LittleBlitzer is a Windows tournament manager and testing application for UCI based chess engines.

-playing thousands of very fast games using multiple threads for concurrent chess engine testing.
+It can play ultra fast games using multiple threads for concurrent (up to 128 threads) chess engine testing.

 ![alt tag](https://raw.githubusercontent.com/FireFather/littleblitzer/master/bitmaps/LittleBlitzer.png)